jbwx/jbwx/README.md

 ## Heyo!

 I'm Jacob Westra.
 I'm a software developer from Holland Grand Rapids, MI.
-I'm a recent graduate of Calvin University, where I studdied computer science.
+I'm a recent graduate of Calvin University, where I studied computer science.